theksmith/Steering-Wheel-Interface/README.md

 Requirements:

-+	An Android device with USB Host support running Android 4.1 (Jelly Bean) or newer.
++	An Android device with USB Host support running Android 4.1 or newer.

-	NOTE: The majority of the functionality only requires Android 3.1 (Honeycomb).
+	NOTE: The majority of the functionality only requires Android 3.1.
 If you remove or refactor the "settings screen" functionality, you should be able to compile and deploy to Honeycomb devices.

 	Root access is required for some functionality.